 - The Lleida steppe for Dupont’s Lark, Little Bustard, Western Black-eared Wheatear, Iberian Grey Shrike

 - Lammergeier, Griffon Vulture, Booted Eagle, Black Wheatear, Ortolan Bunting in the Pre-Pyrenees

-- Small group tour - maximum 10 participants
+- Small group tour with a maximum 10 participants

-Fly London Heathrow-Barcelona.
+Fly to Barcelona.
 We transfer south to our first hotel, in the heart of the Ebro Delta.
 Night Deltebre